-Small Glimpses, Many Times presents a never-before-seen body of work by internationally renowned sculptor and mixed media artist Nancy Lovendahl.
+Small Glimpses, Many Times presents a new body of work by sculptor and mixed media artist Nancy Lovendahl.
 Lovendahl, affected by her observations of the Colorado landscape, investigates themes of scale and perception.
-Taking its title from Dzogchen, a foundational practice in Buddhist meditation, this exhibition tracks Lovendahl’s consistent exploration of repetition across new developments in her social practice in art.
+Taking its title from Dzogchen, a tradition in Tibetan Buddhism, this exhibition tracks Lovendahl’s consistent exploration of repetition across new developments in her social practice in art.

 Lovendahl has expanded her signature style—the loving recreation of the natural processes of erosion and polish on natural materials—to explore more immediate and experimental media.
 This new body of work harnesses materials not found in nature, like cast resin and Tyvek.
 Despite the apparent disparity between old and new methods, Lovendahl continues to explore and express her contemplation of human understanding.
 Depicting the same form over and again, in various media, offers new ways of seeing and understanding ourselves.
 For Lovendahl, repetition is the gateway to discover our isolating, behavioral lens of what we think we see.